What Are The Different Types Of ADU Designs?

 Transforming your garage into an ADU is an excellent idea.
 It’s one of the easiest and most economical ways of constructing an additional dwelling on your property.
 Furthermore, it offers various benefits like the following:

-• If your garage already has a comfortable and pleasing ambiance, an ADU would undoubtedly make for an exceptional additional unit to your house.
+• If your garage already has a comfortable and pleasing ambiance, an remodel would undoubtedly make for an exceptional additional unit to your house.

 • You can save money on construction costs.
-Since the garage’s exterior is already built, it would be much easier for you to add an ADU without spending a lot.
+Since the garage’s exterior is already built, it would be much easier for you to add-on without spending a lot.

 • Every garage is normally built with electricity and water lines, so you wouldn’t have to worry about incorporating lights, home appliances, and sinks into your ADU once it is built.

 • If the garage is already connected or attached to your main house, it would be easily accessible to the converted ADU.
-In turn, this would make it easier for you to move between the main house and the ADU whenever you please.
+In turn, this would make it easier for you to move between the main house and the accessory dwelling whenever you please.

 • Since your garage is already a pre-existing space, you would no longer need to give up any more space from your garden or backyard.